Egypt: 5,000 Years of "You Have To See This"

 Domestic Flights

 Best for covering big distances fast.
-Cairo to Luxor or Aswan in about an hour.
+Egypt is bigger than you think, and Cairo to Luxor or Aswan takes about an hour by air.

 Private Car & Driver

 Best for day trips and multi-stop touring.
-Surprisingly affordable in Egypt compared to Europe.
+Surprisingly affordable in Egypt compared with hiring the equivalent in Europe.

 Uber & Local Taxis

-Best for getting around within Cairo, Alexandria, and resort towns.
-Uber works well across Egypt.
+Best for getting around within Cairo, Alexandria and the resort towns.
+Uber works well right across the country.

-❌ Regular taxis will try to overcharge tourists
+- Regular street taxis will often try to overcharge tourists

 Train

 Best for the Nile Valley route.
-The overnight sleeper from Cairo to Luxor is a proper experience.
+The overnight sleeper from Cairo to Luxor is a proper travel experience in itself.

 Intercity Bus

 Best for budget travellers and Red Sea coast routes.
-Go Bus and East Delta are the main operators.
+Go Bus and East Delta are the main operators worth booking with.

-✅ Good coverage including Sinai and Red Sea
+- Good coverage including Sinai and the Red Sea

 Nile Cruises & Feluccas

 Best for the Luxor-to-Aswan stretch.
-Multi-day cruises or short felucca rides at sunset.
+Multi-day cruises or a short felucca ride at sunset, either way, unmissable.

-✅ One of the best ways to experience Egypt
+- One of the very best ways to experience Egypt

-❌ Multi-day cruises can be touristy and pricey
+- Multi-day cruises can get touristy and pricey without research

 Which Is Right For You?